mindspore-ai/docs/docs/mindspore/source_en/migration_guide/preparation.md

 ## Knowledge Preparation

-### MindSpore Programming Guide
+### MindSpore Tutorials

-Users can read [MindSpore Tutorial](https://www.mindspore.cn/tutorials/experts/en/master/index.html) to learn how to train, debug, optimize and infer by MindSpore, and read [MindSpore Programming Guide](https://www.mindspore.cn/tutorials/experts/en/master/index.html) to know the fundamental parts and programming methods of MindSpore.
+Users can read [MindSpore Tutorials](https://www.mindspore.cn/tutorials/experts/en/master/index.html) to learn how to train, debug, optimize and infer by MindSpore.
 Users can also see detailed MindSpore interfaces by referring to [MindSpore Python API](https://www.mindspore.cn/docs/en/master/index.html).

 ### ModelZoo and Hub